charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_object_roles.md

 In this example, we need an object to execute the application, and the simulation of a human.
 A class with a static method is quite like a singleton object, isn't it?
 The static attributes and methods are unique for a given class.
-So this class, in clprolf, in a simu_comp_as_worker.
+So this Launcher, in clprolf, is a simu_comp_as_worker.
 The object is more a computer job, the computer worker will do his job.
 And this work is to create a Human object, and to clean his Teeth.
 Be aware that a computer worker can, and this is frequent, use simu_real_world_obj.
 But who is doing the job?
 The computer, not a real-world object.
 So we will often have a simu_comp_as_worker as a launcher of the application.
 A great use case of the simu_comp_as_worker can be to put the code for display on screen, or playing animations or sounds, to realize technically a simulation of real-world object on the computer!
 If you have only a simu_real_world_obj, without technical reflection on screen , keyboard, music, and so on, the simulation would be only a memory simulation!
 So it seems great to separate this code which is frequently technical, and computer-dependent.
 In this kind of code, we have to know the computer libraries, for example.
 Notice that even a computer worker class should be quite intuitive, because it is like a human worker, except that we know that it is a computer.
 So we know that some things would become a bit less intuitive, and less straightforward, than a pure real-world simulation.
 But it is still simulation, and the simu_comp_as_worker classes could, theoritically, be placed only on a sheet of paper, and verbally explained without a physical computer.
 All this stuff is obviously to simplify the programs, and make programming less daunting, and perhaps more mathematical.